You are a hard worker. Someone who puts in the time, meets deadlines with quality and high standards.

 Leading a project is a quick way to make leaps in your professional development.

 I know what you are thinking – who has time for that?
 While I generally agree that spending even more time working isn’t typically a good thing, if there is something you’ve always wanted to do that’s different than your normal day job, it might be a good chance to build some killer skills in a short amount of time.

 For example, I started this blog in my spare time.
 At the time I started it, I felt like I needed something just for me.
 I spend so much time working and taking care of my family, I felt like all my time was absorbed by things I didn’t have much control over.

-In addition to wanting to have my own thing, after nearly 2 decades of working my way up to an executive level job, I have some things to share with others who are trying to do the same thing.
+In addition to wanting to have my own thing, after nearly 2 decades of working my way up in a corporate job, I have some things to share with others who are trying to do the same thing.

 The difficult thing is it does take time, and I already have an overly busy life, but I decided that I would try it for 6 months.
 I give up my TV time and my Facebook scrolling time, and I do this.
 I also don’t produce many blog posts since I am pretty time restricted.
 But it’s fun and interesting and I love it.
 And, I’m learning so much that’s relevant to my day job.